-- Linear sweep voltammetry represents the most basic potential sweep method. - In LSV the potential of the working electrode is varied linearly with time between two values i.e., the initial (E_i) and final (E_f) potentials. - As the electrode potential is constantly rising (or decreasing) throughout the experiment, a level of capacitive (aka ohmic) current flows continuously.
-These currents are due to the capacitive charging of the working electrode's double layer (see next slide). - Faradaic current will also flow when the potential reaches values at which the species in solution can undergo electrochemical conversions.
+- Linear sweep voltammetry represents the most basic potential sweep method. - In LSV the potential of the working electrode is varied linearly with time between two values i.e., the initial (E_i) and final (E_f) potentials. - As the electrode potential is constantly rising (or decreasing) throughout the experiment, a level of capacitive (aka Ohmic) current flows continuously.
+These currents are due to the capacitive charging of the working electrode's double layer. - Faradaic current will also flow when the potential reaches a value at which the species in solution can undergo electrochemical conversions.